Sustainable Blue Mountains

 Marking the milestone

-Blue Mountains City Council will mark this important milestone from July to December 2020, by celebrating the unique privilege of managing a City within a World Heritage Area.
+Blue Mountains City Council marked this important milestone, by celebrating the unique privilege of managing a City within a World Heritage Area.

-Over the next six months Council will showcase how we help preserve an area of such special significance, including recognition of Traditional Ownership, protection of the environment and threatened species, water resource management and strategic planning.
+Council showcased how we help preserve an area of such special significance, including recognition of Traditional Ownership, protection of the environment and threatened species, water resource management and strategic planning.

 *Operational Guidelines for the Implementation of the World Heritage Convention, July 2012.